Posted Oct 27, 2019 at 16:00. Revised Apr 24, 2021 at 20:43.

 Gibson’s asks the College to retract the racism smear

 The Gibsons wanted the College to apologize for claiming that the Gibsons were racists and publicly retract the racism claim.
-The College refused to back off on the racism claim even though the College was unable to offer any convincing evidence supporting this claim.
+The College refused to back off on the racism claim even though the College could not offer any convincing evidence supporting this claim.

 In the civil trial, the College did not introduce convincing evidence that the Gibsons were racist or that the effort to stop the shoplifter involved racism.
-Excessive force might have been used by Allyn D. Gibson to restrain the shoplifter.
+Allyn D. Gibson might have used excessive force to restrain the shoplifter.
 If so, the College did not introduce any evidence of excessive force during the trial.
 In short, there is no evidence that the restraint was racially motivated.

 Raimondo demands de facto vigilante powers